Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 Conclusion

-This design example has been worked through in greater detail than is normally necessary.
+This design example has been worked through, but with more options considered than were necessary in the real case.
 The points would be covered, or notes that have been dismissed or are unlikely to be worth the time working through.
 These can be considered for a revised design later.
 In this way, the risk of misunderstanding and design failure is very low.
-First time right is a traditional and good strategy I recommend, but I do not recommend over-engineering, as doing such does not necessarily do what is necessary and expected.
+First time right is a traditional and good strategy I recommend, but I do not recommend over-engineering (which this has become for this blog), as doing such does not necessarily do what is necessary and expected.

 Associated pages with more details.